johann-solo/oliveandmango.github.io/site/content/blog/2020-08-12-prickly-pear-mojito.md

 ### Directions

-1. Take leaves off of the sprig of mint and muddling in the bottom of glass using a muddler or the back of a spoon.
+1. Take leaves off of the sprig of mint and muddle in the bottom of glass along with the prickly pear fruit using a muddler or the back of a spoon.

 1. Cut the lime into quarters and squeeze the juice into the glass.
 Add the entire wedges in and muddle those with the mint.